Keep reading for the best list of children’s books about New Jersey!

 “Most people think of New Jersey as a suburban-industrial corridor that runs between New York and Philadelphia.
 Yet in the low center of the state is a near wilderness, larger than most national parks, which has been known since the seventeenth century as the Pine Barrens.
 Developments of one kind or another have gradually moved in, so that now the central and integral forest is reduced to about a thousand square miles.
 Although New Jersey has the heaviest population density of any state, huge segments of the Pine Barrens remain uninhabited.
 The few people who dwell in the region, the “Pineys,” are little known and often misunderstood.
 Here McPhee uses his uncanny skills as a journalist to explore the history of the region and describe the people―and their distinctive folklore―who call it home.”

 And there you have it!
 20 books to begin a unit study about New Jersey.
 From the oceans to the Pine Barrens.
 From baseball to shark attacks, young readers have a lot they can learn about the garden state!

-Don’t forget to check out the next state!!
+Don’t forget to check out the book lists from the other states!

 - South Carolina